Find a PDF Printable version of the 2020 ISRSA Legislative Agenda: 2020 Legislative Agenda Indiana Small and Rural Schools

 - Legislation and public policy that requires all Indiana schools receiving public funds be required to meet and report the same operational, accountability requirements, academic, and rigorous legal standards while being held to the same equal access requirements public schools are required to follow.

-- Legislation providing full funding or matching funds for Indiana Schools to specifically add School Counselors who can deliver needed responsive services for students who have high social and emotional needs as well as to support the implementation of the new graduation pathways.
+- Legislation providing full funding or matching funds for Indiana Schools to specifically add School Counselors who can provide needed responsive services for students who have high social and emotional needs as well as to support the implementation of the new graduation pathways.